-Table 6-1 Comparison of Potential Impacts by Alternative Resource Proposed Action No Action Alternative A Alternative B Cultural • Potential adverse impacts to cultural resources if existing Fort • No impacts or Resources Benning 144R processes are not followed. changes to eligibility • Avoidance, mitigation measures, and consultation will status for historic minimize or eliminate adverse effects to the historic properties properties or Mitigation Measures: traditional resources • Excavation/data recovery of historic properties in accordance with Forth Benning's HPC in the event that disturbance cannot be avoided, and • Other mitigation measures that are developed in consultation with the SHPO and federally-recognized American Indian Tribes affiliated with Fort Benning.
+Table 6-1 Comparison of Potential Impacts by Alternative Proposed Action No Action Alternative A Alternative B Potential adverse impacts to cultural resources if existing Fort Benning 144R processes are not followed.
+Avoidance, mitigation measures, and consultation will minimize or eliminate adverse effects to the historic properties Mitigation Measures: Excavation/data recovery of historic properties in accordance with Forth Benning's HPC in the event that disturbance cannot be avoided, and Other mitigation measures that are developed in consultation with the SHPO and federally-recognized American Indian No impacts or changes to eligibility status for historic properties or traditional resources Proposed Action Alternative A Potential adverse impacts to cultural resources if existing Fort Benning 144R processes are not followed.
+Avoidance, mitigation measures, and consultation will minimize or eliminate adverse effects to the historic properties Mitigation Measures: Excavation/data recovery of historic properties in accordance with Forth Benning's HPC in the event that disturbance cannot be avoided, and Other mitigation measures that are developed in consultation